LeyAylen6/stock-controll/README.md

 📍 You can run:

-In src folder execute the command:
+In stock-controll folder execute the command:
   - `venv/Scripts/activate.bat` for activate the environment
 In src folder execute the command:
   - `python manage.py runserver` to initialize the server.